Win $500 scholarship in CMC/CMNM essay contest

 “In celebrating our 50th anniversary this year, Colorado Mountain College is looking back at what has made us so different from any other college,” said Carrie Besnette Hauser, president and CEO of the college.

 “The 11 communities and people we serve have been diverse in many ways,” she said.
 “By bringing together ranchers, entrepreneurs, miners, hippies, educators and a range of different ethnicities, cultural backgrounds and ages in conversation and learning, we have profoundly and positively affected the vitality of Colorado’s Western Slope.

 “In this essay contest we want to hear from people who also embrace the diversity and inclusivity of our communities.

-Entries are being accepted through Saturday at http://cmcbecauseofyou.org/cmc-50th-essay-contest/.
+The entry deadline is March 1.
+Entries are being accepted at http://cmcbecauseofyou.org/cmc-50th-essay-contest/.
 Further rules are on the website.
 The CMC service area is Pitkin, Garfield, Eagle, Summit, Lake, Jackson, Grand and Chaffee counties, and Routt County except for the southern part of Routt that is part of Colorado Northwestern Community College’s service area.